My learned friend (request): social media and legal ethics

 In Australia, mining for information in this way is likely to contravene the Legal Profession Uniform Law Australian Solicitors' Conduct Rules 2015 (the Rules), which apply to solicitors in all Australian states and territories.
 In particular, Robertelli and Adamo's conduct would likely fall foul of rule 33.
 Known as the 'no contact' rule, the rule prohibits solicitors from directly contacting another practitioner's client without consent, except in a few specified circumstances.

 Furthermore, directing a paralegal to send a friend request, rather than the solicitor making contact directly with the client, would not absolve an Australian solicitor of their obligations under the 'no contact' rule.
-It is widely accepted that a practitioner cannot avoid their duties to the Court simply by delegating tasks to others.3 Even if an individual used social media in this way, without the knowledge of their supervising solicitor, the solicitor may still find themselves in breach of their duty to exercise reasonable supervision of employees under rule 37 of the Rules.
+It is widely accepted that a practitioner cannot avoid their duties to the Court simply by delegating tasks to others.
+Even if an individual used social media in this way, without the knowledge of their supervising solicitor, the solicitor may still find themselves in breach of their duty to exercise reasonable supervision of employees under rule 37 of the Rules.

-professional associations for the legal profession across Australia have published non-binding guidelines on how to use social media effectively.4 All of these guidelines advise solicitors to exercise caution when connecting with people on Facebook.
+With social media entrenching itself as an essential resource in the provision of legal services, numerous professional associations for the legal profession across Australia have published non-binding guidelines on how to use social media effectively.
+All of these guidelines advise solicitors to exercise caution when connecting with people on Facebook.
 For example, the Law Institute of Victoria, in its Guidelines on the Ethical Use of Social Media warns that even accepting a friend request from another practitioner's client would be unethical.

 These guides also warn solicitors of other common ethical risks which may arise in the context of social media use.
 Some of these ethical traps include unintentionally creating solicitor-client relationships by contributing to debates online and inadvertently breaching a duty of confidence to a client.